eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/nesting.md

-s-->>c: Your demand and my capacities need to be assigned to 3 different capacity groups. s->>c: Toys 1, 2 and 3 are part of capacity group "Production Line 1" s->>c: Toys 4 and 5 are part of capacity group "Production Line 2" s-->>c: All toys have to be coloured in the paint shop s->>c: Nesting "Production Line 1" and "Production Line 2" in "Paint Shop" instead of linking each Material Demand separately again end c->>c: My demands for all 5 toys are interlinked and transparent that they affect same capacity together
+s-->>c: Your demand and my capacities need to be assigned to 3 different capacity groups. s->>c: Toys 1, 2 and 3 are part of capacity group "Production Line 1" s->>c: Toys 4 and 5 are part of capacity group "Production Line 2" s-->>c: All toys have to be colored in the paint shop s->>c: Nesting "Production Line 1" and "Production Line 2" in "Paint Shop" instead of linking each Material Demand separately again end c->>c: My demands for all 5 toys are interlinked and transparent that they affect same capacity together